-Once you have finished your first 10k, you have a benchmark to guide your training and you can start training with a purpose: to chip away at your personal best time and run faster.
-In this guide, we will discuss how to hit a 10k PR and share expert training tips on how to get faster at the 10k distance.
+Once you have finished your first 10K, you have a benchmark to guide your training, and you can start training with the purpose of chipping away at your personal best time and running faster.

-Your fastest finish time for the distance is referred to as your personal record, PR, or personal best, PB, depending on where you live in the world.
+Your fastest finish time for the distance is referred to as your personal record, PR, or personal best, PB, depending on where you live.

 #1: Develop Your Base

-You need a solid endurance base to run a 10k well.
-Running 10K takes even the fastest runners at least 30 minutes or so, and takes most runners closer to 40-60 minutes or more.
+You need a solid endurance base to run this race distance well.
+Running 10K takes even the fastest runners at least 30 minutes, taking most runners closer to 40-60 minutes or more to reach the finish line.

 #2: Use a Training Plan or Work With a Coach

-The most successful journeys tend to follow some sort of roadmap or plan.
-In much the same way that you wouldn’t begin a transcontinental road trip without consulting a good roadmap, hoping to hit a 10K PR without following an appropriate training plan is a recipe for poor results.
+The most successful journeys tend to follow a roadmap or plan.
+In the same way that you wouldn’t begin a transcontinental road trip without consulting a good roadmap, hoping to hit a 10K PR without following an appropriate training plan is a recipe for poor results.

 The training plan should employ a gradual progression in intensity and volume so that you continue to improve without increasing the risk of injury.

 In most cases, you should heed the 10% rule, meaning you should only increase your mileage by a maximum of 10% from one week to the next.
-For example, if you are currently running 40 miles a week, run no more than 44 miles next week.
+For example, if you currently run 40 miles weekly, run no more than 44 miles next week.

 #3: Go Long

-A solid weekly long run is a cornerstone in most 10k running plans.
-As mentioned, you need a strong aerobic base to support the cardiovascular fitness and muscular endurance you’ll need to run a 10k PR.
+A solid weekly long run is a cornerstone in most 10K running plans.
+As mentioned, you need a strong aerobic base to support the cardiovascular fitness and muscular endurance to run a 10K PR.

-To hit a 10k PR, aim for a long run of at least 6-8 miles, potentially peaking at 10-12 once in your training cycle, depending on your experience as a runner and fitness level.
+To hit a 10K PR, aim for a long run of at least 6-8 miles, potentially peaking at 10-12 once in your training cycle, depending on your experience as a runner and your fitness level.

 #4: Vary Your Workouts

-One of the keys to injury prevention and getting faster as a runner is varying your workouts.
-Running the same, moderate-intensity pace day after day is a less effective approach to improving your fitness than incorporating a variety of paces, distances, terrains, and intensity levels.
+One key to injury prevention and getting faster as a runner is varying your workouts.
+Running the same, moderate-intensity pace day after day is less effective than incorporating a variety of paces, distances, terrains, and intensity levels.

-Include long runs, speed workouts, recovery runs, cross training, and strength training workouts.
-Run different routes, distances, and on different terrains like grass, trails, road, and track.
+Include long runs, speed workouts, recovery runs, cross-training, and strength training workouts.
+Run different routes and distances on different terrains like grass, trails, roads, and tracks.

 Varying the training stimuli is usually a more effective approach to continually yielding improvements.
-Your progress can plateau if you keep doing the same runs over and over again.
+Your progress can plateau if you keep doing the same runs repeatedly.

 #5: Don’t Forget Speed Workouts

-Even though the 10k is a relatively long race, you can’t neglect speed workouts if you want to run faster.
+Even though the 10K is a relatively long race, speed workouts are essential if you want to run fast.

 Speed workouts will improve your fitness, allowing you to run faster and longer.
 They also train your body to be more metabolically flexible so that you can use fuel more efficiently and burn fat at higher effort levels.

-Good speed workouts for the 10k include fartlek runs, longer hill repeats, and intervals like 10-12 x 800 meters, 8-10 x 1000 meters, mile repeats, 5 x 2000 meters, 3 x 2 miles, and various other ladders and pyramids run at race pace or faster.
+Good speed workouts for the 10K include fartlek runs, longer hill repeats, and intervals like 10-12 x 800 meters, 8-10 x 1000 meters, mile repeats, 5 x 2000 meters, 3 x 2 mile runs, and various other ladders and pyramids run at race pace or faster.

 #6: Go Easy